 Italy: Kayaking the Amalfi Coast

-Near Positano, Italy, kayaking in a perfect place
+Near the Positano coast, Italy, kayaking in a perfect place

 By Chandi Wyant

 The bus driver, well-experienced with the narrow hairpins, plunges ahead with horn shrilling.
 A large bus, coming the other way, rounds a crag of limestone and suddenly fills my bus’s windscreen.
 Horns shriek from both sides.

 The drivers exchange shouts and I strain to understand their words in the region’s dialect.
 First-time tourists near me grip their seats, and whisper My God!

 It’s my fourth time on this coast, and I’ve never heard of a bus going over the edge.
 If the window could open, I’d hang my head out and not mind the dizzying drop down the sheer cliff to the sparkling sea.
 In spite of my prior trips, I’m flabbergasted at the beauty.

 My rental apartment in Praiano has a view of the Li Galli islands, and a vast expanse of sea and sky whose changing hues of blues and pinks at sunrise and sunset are mesmerizing.